takshitharao07/takshitharao07/README.md

 <h3 align="left">Hi 👋!
-My name is Annam Takshitha Rao ✨, & I'm an aspiring data scientist...<br> I have a keen interest in development and leveraging data-driven approaches to solve complex problems ⚡ !!....</h3>
+My name is Annam Takshitha Rao ✨, & I'm an aspiring software developer...<br> I have a keen interest in development and leveraging data-driven approaches to solve complex problems ⚡ !!....</h3>

 ###